 Reputation is everything.
 Just as operating and marketing budgets are tighter, so is the amount of money consumers have to spend.
 They want to know that the companies they do business with are trustworthy, that they care about them and their patronage, and that their products or services will deliver as promised.

-That’s where online reputation management plays a part.
+That’s where online review management plays a part.
+You’ll need to understand both what reputation management is and what review management is.
 Your client can offer the best widget on the market, but one negative review or online smear campaign can sink them in the public’s esteem.
 Online reputation management tools can put you in the driver’s seat by allowing you to control how prospective customers view your client’s business.

 With insightful analysis and the right approach, online reputation management can help: